Click here for online instructions and tutorials for PLOW Websites

 - In PLOW Round 1, the State Library provided 275 libraries with their own Web sites and stable and consistent E-mail services.
 In PLOW Round 2, there were approximately 45 participants.
 PLOW Round 3 had 37 libraries.

-- All PLOW libraries were upgraded to Plone version 3.3 in June 2009
+- All PLOW library websites were upgraded to Plone version 3.3 in June 2009

 - PLOW Round 4 began in February 2010 with 38 libraries participating.